I love everything about Queen Sheba cake, or as we would call it in French Reine de Saba, its texture, aroma, flavor.

-- Mix the flour with almond meal and salt, and then incorporate it to the wet mixture.
+- Mix the flour with almond meal and salt, and then incorporate it into the wet mixture.

-- Place the chocolate, and rum or coffee in bain-marie (a heat-proof bowl over a saucepan of simmering water).
+- Place the chocolate, and rum or coffee in a bain-marie (a heatproof bowl over a saucepan of simmering water).
 Stir until smooth, and let cool few minutes (2-3 min).

 - Add melted chocolate into the batter and mix well.

 - In a medium mixing bowl whip the egg whites until soft peaks form.
-Add a pinch of salt and 1 tablespoon sugar, and continue whipping until stiff peaks form.
+Add 1 tablespoon sugar and a pinch of salt, and continue whipping until stiff peaks form.

 - Carefully fold the egg whites into the batter.
 I usually do this with 3 steps, incorporating 1/3 of egg whites each.

-- Pour the batter in the pan and bake for 20-25 minutes, until just set in the center (the cake should look slightly underdone/ jiggle slightly when shaken)
+- Pour the batter into the pan and bake for 20-25 minutes, until just set in the center (the cake should look slightly underdone/ jiggle slightly when shaken)

 - Let the cake cool in the pan for 10-15 minutes, then run a knife around the edge of the cake, and unmold from the pan.